 101. An employee benefit is a benefit given to an employee or an associate of employees (e.g. spouse and children).
 It may include any right, privilege, service or facility provided free of charge to employees.
-(For more details, please refer to GST guide on Employee Benefits).
+(For more details, please refer to GST Guide on Employee Benefits).

-102. Goods or services acquired and given as employee benefits are considered as used for business purposes and the taxable person can claim input tax incurred on the acquisition except those exempted, disallowed input tax and zero-rated goods including benefits that are subject to the RM500.00 gift rule.
+102. Goods or services acquired and given as employee benefits including zerorated goods and benefits that are subject to the RM500.00 gift rule are considered as used for business purposes and the taxable person can claim input tax incurred on the acquisition except exempted and disallowed input tax supplies.